 HOW THE BEST 3 AUTOMATED SYSTEMS WORK WITH MULTI-CAT HOUSEHOLDS

 If you have several cats, this is what eventually might happen with each brand:

 LITTER ROBOT III.
 If you have more than one cat you will need to empty the bagged waste more often.
-Let’s say, if you have 3 cats, instead of emptying the waste drawer every 5-10 days which is the frequency of cleaning when having one cat, you will need to do it every 3 days or more, depending on how much your cats eat and what type of food they eat (cats that eat food made from by-products produce more waste than cats that eat better quality food).
+Let’s say, if you have 3 cats, instead of emptying the waste drawer every 10 days, you will need to do it every 3-4 days or more, depending on how much your cats eat and what type of food they eat (cats that eat food made from by-products produce more waste than cats that eat better quality food).

-When the Litter Robot is used with one cat, you can be up to 10 days (yes, I am not kidding) forgetting about the unit.
+When the Litter Robot 3 is used with a single cat you can forget about the litter box for up to 10 days and more (yes, I am not kidding).
 You can check my experience with this unit here where I created an in-depth review.

 CATGENIE.
 With more than one cat you will need to set the cleaning cycle with 10 minutes delay so each cat can go to do its business in a clean litter box or 30 minutes delay if they can use it dirty.
 With the 10 minutes delay you will have the machine cleaning more often and with the 30 minutes delay you will have the clumps sitting in there for 30 minutes.

 It seems like the CatGenie sometimes gets clogs (after 4 months or so) with the cat’s hair or other particles that go through the system.
 However, this does not happen always and it depends on how often people clean the unit.
 If you have more than one cat using the CatGenie and you don’t clean the unit very often, you will probably experience clogs.
 I must mention that there have been cat owners whom haven’t experienced this at all.